markusfleck/PARENT/README.md

     make clean; make

-  when you change computer architecture (e. g. heterogeneous cluster) and also make sure that you are not overwriting previous results (change NAME in the parameterfile).
+  when you change computer architecture or opering system (e. g. heterogeneous cluster, docker) and also make sure that you are not overwriting previous results (change NAME in the parameterfile).

-3) EXPLANATION OF THE PROGRAMS
+## 3) EXPLANATION OF THE PROGRAMS

-  3.1) BAT_builder.x
+### 3.1) BAT_builder.x

 This program converts your GROMACS topology (.top) and trajectory (.xtc) files to binary .bat trajectory files, which are then processed by PARENT.x, the core program of